Mary Lou Coleman (Nee: Ramey)

-RACINE—Mary Lou Coleman, age 77, passed away Monday, August 17, 2020 at St. Catherine’s Hospital in Kenosha.
+RACINE – Mary Lou Coleman, age 77, passed away Monday, August 17, 2020 at St. Catherine’s Hospital in Kenosha.
+She was born in Big Rock, VA, September 22, 1942, the daughter of the late George and Pearl (Nee: Stiltner) Ramey.
+Mary Lou was the baby of 11 children.

-Visitation will be held at the funeral home on Thursday from 10:00 a.m. until time of service at 11:00 a.m.
+On December 7, 1960, in Big Rock, VA, she was united in marriage to Clarence B. Coleman and they moved their young family to Racine in 1968.
+Mary Lou was a longtime member of Emmanuel Lutheran Church now Journey in Faith.
+She earned a degree in accounting and a masters degree in Religion.
+She was employed by Western Publishing.
+Above all she was a devoted wife, mother, grandmother and great-grandmother who will be dearly missed.

-Please see Thursday’s Journal Times or the funeral home website for a full obituary.
+Surviving are her husband of nearly 60 years, Clarence; son, Ricky (Garrette) Coleman; daughter, Chrystal (Russell) Barth; step daughter, Linda (Scott) Copeland; grandchildren, Joshua Barth, Kevin Coleman, Jordan Barth, Taylor Brown, Jacob Copeland, Austin Copeland; great grandchildren, Logan Barth, Marissa Barth, and Tristan Coleman; sister, Ruth (Chet) Hayth; in-laws, Reford (Mary) Coleman, Earmie (Steve) Collins; nieces, nephews, other relatives and dear friends.
+In addition to her parents she was preceded in death by 9 brothers and sisters.

 MARESH-MEREDITH & ACKLAM FUNERAL HOME